OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 introduced here and is used in a few of the variables in Transmission.
 OpenMDAO contains a Units module that allows for unit checking and conversion between outputs and inputs of components.
-Our units definitions are based on the those given in Scientific Python and can be found the :ref:`Summary-of-Units`.
+Our units definitions are based on the those given in Scientific Python and can be found the :ref:`Appendix:-Summary-of-Units`.
 If an output and an input of the same unit class (e.g., length) are connected in the framework, the value is automatically converted as it is passed from the output to the input.
 If an output and an input of a different unit class are connected (e.g., length and time), an exception is